Tika Sumpter: 2016–present

-Sumpter played a young Michelle Robinson in the film Southside with You, a biopic about the early romance between Barack and Michelle Obama.
+Sumpter played a young Michelle Robinson in the biographical romantic drama film, Southside with You about the early romance between Barack and Michelle Obama.
 The film premiered at the 2016 Sundance Film Festival and received positive reviews from critics.
 Sumpter also co-produced the film.
+The film premiered at the 2016 Sundance Film Festival, where it garnered critical acclaim.
+In his Sundance review, The Hollywood Reporter‘s chief film critic Todd McCarthy wrote: “From the first second she’s onscreen, the striking Tika Sumpter is 100 percent the Michelle Obama the public has come to know: formidable, intellectually probing and a bit fierce.”
+Sumpter received Gotham Awards and NAACP Image Award for Outstanding Actress in a Motion Picture nominations for this performance.
 Sumpter is an honorary member of Alpha Kappa Alpha sorority.
 She was inducted into the organization on July 10, 2016, at the 67th annual Boule, in Atlanta, Georgia.

-In 2018, Sumpter appeared in the drama The Old Man & the Gun, directed by David Lowery.
-She also appeared in An Acceptable Loss, a political thriller written and directed by Joe Chappelle, and in the comedy-drama film Nobody's Fool for Paramount Players.
+In 2018, Sumpter appeared opposite Robert Redford and Casey Affleck in the crime drama film, The Old Man & the Gun, directed by David Lowery.
+She received Women's Image Network Award nomination for Best Supporting Actress.
+Also that year, she starred the comedy-drama film Nobody's Fool for Paramount Players.
+It received negative reviews from critics and grossed $33 million worldwide.
+The following year, she starred in the political thriller An Acceptable Loss written and directed by Joe Chappelle.
+She also starred and produced the sports drama film The Nomads that premiered at the 28th Philadelphia Film Festival.

-In 2019, Sumpter was cast in the ABC comedy series Mixed-ish, a prequel spinoff of Black-ish, playing the role of Alicia, Rainbow's mother.
-In 2020, she appeared in the film Sonic the Hedgehog based on the video game franchise, and in the 2022 sequel.
+In 2019, Sumpter was cast in the ABC comedy series, Mixed-ish, a prequel spinoff of Black-ish, playing the role of Alicia, Rainbow's mother.
+The series was canceled after two seasons in 2021.
+In 2020, she starred as Maddie Wachowski in the action-adventure comedy film, Sonic the Hedgehog based on the video game franchise.
+It grossed $319 million worldwide, becoming the sixth highest-grossing film of 2020.
+She reprised her role in the 2022 sequel, that grossed over $405 million worldwide.
+A sequel, Sonic the Hedgehog 3, was released on December 20, 2024.

+In 2023, Sumpter made her directing debut with the short film Night Off which premiered at the 2023 Sundance Film Festival.
+She had a recurring role in the second season of Starz comedy series, Run the World.
+She starred opposite Snoop Dogg in the sports comedy film The Underdoggs that is set to release on January 26, 2024 by MGM.

 Personal life

 On October 8, 2016, Sumpter gave birth to her daughter, Ella-Loren.
-In January 2017, Sumpter announced that she was engaged to The Haves and the Have Nots co-star, Nicholas James.
-The couple married in 2022.
+In January 2017, Sumpter announced that she was engaged to her The Haves and the Have Nots co-star Nicholas James, who is her daughter's father.
+They married in 2022.